huntdatacenter/rbgen/README.md

 ========
 This code is released under the Boost Software License v1.0.
 This is an essentially permissive, open-source license that is compatible with many other open-source licenses.
 See [this page](http://www.boost.org/users/license.html) and the file [LICENSE_1_0.txt](https://bitbucket.org/gavinband/bgen/src/tip/LICENSE_1_0.txt) for more details.

-**Note:** in addition to code I've written, this repository also contains code from third parties (including code from the [sqlite](www.sqlite.org) and [boost](www.boost.org) libraries) which may have different license requirements.
-We emphasise that third-party library code is not used in the core BGEN implementation but may be used in utilities.
+** Note ** In addition to code I've written, this repository also contains code from  the [sqlite](www.sqlite.org) and [boost](www.boost.org) libraries.
+The former is [available in the public domain](http://www.sqlite.org/copyright.html) and the latter under the boost software license.
+These libraries are not used in the core BGEN implementation, but may be used in the example programs provided.

 Branches
 ========